Pilots rise above LMU 68-66

 This Saturday on the beautiful Portland Bluff, the Portland Pilots came away with a hard-fought victory, beating the Loyola Marymount Lions 68-66 to complete the season sweep.

 With this victory, the Pilots now have a respectable four wins over their past six games.

-Both teams went into the matchup coming off of strong wins, with the Pilots beating Pepperdine (85-76) and the Lions upsetting BYU (76-69).
+Both teams went into the matchup coming off with strong wins with the Pilots beating Pepperdine (85-76) and the Lions upsetting BYU (76-69).

-The pilots ended the first half with a 10-point lead, 37 - 27, but later struggled to maintain control in the second half, at one point falling behind the lions 42-46, with the teams fighting for every point.
+The pilots ended the first half with a 10 point lead 37 - 27 but later struggled to maintain control in the second half.
+At one point falling behind the lions 42-46 the teams fought for every point.

-Eventually, the Pilots regained their footing in the latter half of the game, which proved to be a back-and-forth battle between the teams, with neither pulling away with a significant lead.
-For Portland, freshman Jojo Walker put in an impressive 3, later followed by a critical shot by Malcolm Porter, bringing the score to 61-59 with only 2:30 left in the game.
+Eventually, the Pilots regained their footing, with the latter of the half of the game which proved to be a back and forth battle between the teams, neither pulling away with a significant lead.
+For Portland, freshman Jojo Walker put in an impressive 3, later followed by a critical shot by Malcolm Porter bringing the score to 61-59 with only 2:30 left in the game.

-Next week, the Pilots will travel to California to face off against the University of San Francisco, which currently sits at seventh in the conference.
+Next week the Pilots will travel to California to face off against the University of San Francisco, who currently sit at seventh in the conference.